0

 • Suitability for various baked goods including muffins, cakes, cookies, and quick breads

-• Unique Flavor Profile: Contributes complex, nutty flavors to the preferment and final bread
+• Unique Flavour Profile: Contributes complex, nutty flavours to the preferment and final bread

 • Fermentation Characteristics: May ferment differently than modern wheat varieties, affecting the activity and development of the preferment